 The Point of All This

-Take a very critical look at the design you are proposing to manufacture.
-If necessary, make the painful decisions early on to implement changes before entering quantity production.
-History demonstrates to us the consequences of not following this practice.
+Examine the design you plan to manufacture with a critical eye.
+Make tough decisions early to implement changes before mass production.
+History shows the dangers of not following this practice.

-Modern design work can incorporate the myriad tools we have available to us that manufacturers did not have 70 years ago.
-Sophisticated software can simulate conditions to minimize the number of design iterations necessary.
-Nothing beats real tests, but we can get a lot closer to a working design now versus then.
+Modern design work can use tools that manufacturers lacked 70 years ago.
+Advanced software can simulate conditions, reducing the number of design iterations needed.
+While real tests are essential, we can get much closer to a working design now than in the past.

 Analysis Approach

-In the case of Curtis-Wright, the R-2600 engine was the predecessor to the R-3350.
-Test data from the R-2600 engine could be used in calibrating a simulation of the earlier design’s hypothetical modification using a forward-facing exhaust port for the front row of cylinders.
+The Curtis-Wright R-2600 engine was the predecessor to the R-3350.
+Test data from the R-2600 can help fine-tune a simulation of the earlier design’s changes.
+These changes include forward-facing exhaust ports.

-The first step would be setting up a simulation to duplicate the current successful design.
-Following this, changes would be made to the 3-D model that would incorporate the forward-facing exhaust stacks and exhaust manifold.
+The first step would be to set up a simulation to replicate the current successful design.
+Then, the team would make changes to the 3-D model to add the forward-facing exhaust stacks and manifold.

 Simulation Methods